apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 with other possible optimizations

-Queries over columnar formats such as Apache ORC and Apache Parquet perform such random IO; other data formats are best for sequential reads.
+Queries over columnar formats such as Apache ORC and Apache Parquet perform such random IO; other data formats may be best read with sequential or whole-file policies.

 What is key is that optimizing reads for seqential reads may impair random performance -and vice versa.